EvanPrchal/SKRAWLi/README.md

 # SKRAWLi

-Creative multiplayer drawing experience built with a FastAPI backend and a React/Vite frontend.
+Warioware inspired drawing minigames built with a FastAPI backend and a React/Vite frontend.

 ## Prerequisites